wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 3.6 =
+* Revert all the changes made in version 3.5.
+It breaks way too many things.

 = 3.5 =
 * Changed logic to give priority to WordPress' built-in discussion options (especially moderation keywords/blacklist).